harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

   the cost to users is higher) they might end up being deferred, at which point they may be subsumed by Decker-Russell-Osuntokun.

+[^planning-details]:
+    Yes, details matter, but they also do not: from a high enough vantage point, the unexpected hardships of some aspect of development and the unexpected non-hardships of other aspects of development cancel out, and we are left with every major feature being roughly around some average time frame, with any unexpectedly high bonus or malus being "just noise".

+    Yes, there are more developers now, that also means we need to get greater agreement on various details and more implementation-specific concerns ("mythical man-month").
+    Yes, we now know more today about how Lightning works, but what we know is how Lightning works pre-Taproot, and we might actually have to unlearn some of those lessons in a post-Taproot world.
+    If we want to make **accurate** estimates as opposed to **feel-good** estimates, we should use methods that avoid the [planning fallacy][WIKIPEDIAPLANNINGFALLACY].

+    Thus, we should just look for a similar previous completed feature, and *deliberately ignore* its details, only looking at how long the feature took to implement.

 {% include references.md %}
 {% include linkers/issues.md issues="254" %}